Spectra of magnetic fields from electroweak symmetry breaking: Conclusions

 The limitations of our analysis should be pointed out.
 The non-dynamical algorithm of Sec.~\ref{algorithm} is suitable for determining properties of the magnetic field that are insensitive to the symmetry breaking dynamics.
 For example, the method can give us the spectrum $k^4$ but it cannot give us the coherence scale of the magnetic field which depends on the evolution during the symmetry breaking process.
 The coherence scale may also evolve with time while the present algorithm is static and can at best provide a snapshot of the evolution.
 Lastly, we have ignored the contribution of the ${\cal A}$ term in \eqref{Bfulldefn} whereas the full dynamics of electroweak symmetry breaking will include all contributions.

 \acknowledgements TV is grateful to Antonino Midiri, Teerthal Patel for discussions and to Chiara Caprini, Ruth Durrer and Alberto Roper Pol for motivating the present analysis.
 We thank the Bernoulli Center, EPFL, Lausanne for hospitality during the ``Generation, Evolution and Observations of Cosmological Magnetic Fields'' workshop.
+TV thanks Tufts Institute of Cosmology for hospitality while this work was being done.
 This work was supported by the U.S. Department of Energy, Office of High Energy Physics, under Award No.~DE-SC0019470.
+A.B.\ was supported in part by the Swedish Research Council (Vetenskapsr{\aa}det) under Grant No.\ 2019-04234, the National Science Foundation under Grant Nos.\ NSF PHY-2309135 and AST-2307698, and the NASA ATP Award 80NSSC22K0825.
+We acknowledge the allocation of computing resources provided by the Swedish National Allocations Committee at the Center for Parallel Computers at the Royal Institute of Technology in Stockholm.

 Data availability---The source code used for the simulations of this study, the {\sc Pencil Code}, is freely available from Ref.~\cite{PC}.
-The simulation setups and the corresponding data are freely available from Ref.~\cite{DATA}.
+The simulation setups and data that support the findings of this article are openly available~\cite{DATA}.